College-Industry Council on Material Handling Education: Activities

 CICMHE sponsors the following major activities for students, teachers, and researchers:

 Material Handling and Logistics Classroom Day

 CICMHE has partnered with the Material Handling Equipment Distributors Association (MHEDA) to offer a special program for students and professors in engineering, technology, manufacturing, operations, supply chain and logistics at the MODEX and ProMat trade shows sponsored alternate years by MHI.
 Research has shown that "Classroom Day, as a targeted experiential learning event, increased student appreciation, knowledge, and interest in the field of material handling and logistics."

 Material Handling Teachers Institute (MHTI)

 CICMHE sponsors a Material Handling Teachers Institute every two years for current and future faculty members who engage in material handling education in four year colleges and universities.
-MHTI 2022 will be held on the campus of the University of Buffalo in Buffalo, New York, August 7-10, 2022.
+MHTI 2024 is being held on the campus of North Carolina State University, Raleigh, July 22-24, 2024.
 The Material Handling Teachers Institute has been held in the summer at the following locations: